These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 When is an amateur station required to transmit its assigned call sign?

-D. At least every 10 minutes during and at the end of a contact
+D. At least every 10 minutes during and at the end of a communication

-Which of the following is an acceptable language for use for station identification when operating in a phone sub-band?
+Which of the following is an acceptable language to use for station identification when operating in a phone sub-band?

 C. The English language